NNNLO pressure of cold quark matter: leading logarithm

 the only term that will give a double logarithm will be the constant term $a_{0}$.
 This corresponds precisely to the $P \ll Q$ limit.
 Similarly, there is a contribution from $P \gg Q$, corresponding to an expansion of $f$ about ${Q / P = 0}$.
 Correctly accounting for the two integration regions reveals that the full double logarithm comes from the average of these contributions.

 After extracting the average of the two series coefficients defined above, we are left with a double logarithm multiplying a (convergent) dimensionless angular integral given in eq.~(3) of the supplementary material, which can be computed analytically.
-The result is the coefficient $c_{3,2}$ of the $\alpha_{s}^{3} \ln^2 \alpha_{s}$ term in eq.~\eqref{eq:p_expansion},
+The result is the coefficient $c_{3,2}$ of the $\alpha_{s}^{3} \ln^2 \alpha_{s}$ term in eq.~\eqref{eq:p_expansion} \footnote{The sign of our result in this equation is incorrect; the correct result is $-1$ times this expression.
+We thank Jean-Loïc Kneur for bringing this mistake to our attention.},

 where the second equality holds for $N_c=N_f=3$.
 We have additionally verified that by repeating the calculation with $\Pi_T = m_\infty^2$ and $\Pi_{L} = 0$ from the outset, the result for $c_{3,2}$ remains unchanged, as was the case for the $\alpha_s^2 \ln \alpha_s$ term.
 Eq.~(\ref{eq:main}) is our main result.